Anti-Corruption & No Gift Policy

 Eldor Representatives are instructed that hospitality such as social events, meals or entertainment may only be accepted if these are offered in combination with a business meeting or it is a clear business reason for attending.
 Travel, accommodation and other expenses connected with such hospitality must always be paid by Eldor.

 Eldor has implemented this No gifts policy to minimize any ambiguity, and to implement rules which are easily practicable for all Eldor Representatives.
 Exceptions may be permitted in special circumstances, subject to written approval from the CEO.

-This policy was approved by Ove Heitmann Hansen, CEO of Eldor, on November 27, 2020.
+This policy was approved by the Managing Director of Eldor, on November 27, 2020.